 Translations of classic works available on Aozora Bunko:

 If you have ideas or suggestions for things to translate please leave a comment on this post.
-If you would like me to translate more of any of the above works, please leave a comment on the respective post.
+If you would like me to translate more of any of the above works, please leave a comment on the respective post, and/or you can respond to this survey where I ask what I should focus my time on.

 If you liked any of my translations and what to see more, please consider donating a little (see button below).
 Thanks!